 Cambodia is the country in Southeast Asia most fraught with concern surrounding international volunteering scene.
 Volunteering at orphanages is almost completely frowned upon at this point.
 Although long-term volunteers (a year or more) may find legitimate organizations working for the betterment and health of children, there is so much corruption in the Cambodia orphanage volunteer scene that it's often best to steer well clear of it.
 The orphanage scams first broke into international news nearly a decade ago, and yet it's still a very disturbing ongoing issue.

-Orphanage tourism is one aspect of the large issue of child tourism in general.
+The orphan industrial complex is one aspect of the large issue of child tourism in general.
 Many travelers come to the region intent on interacting with local children, many of whom are in vulnerable situations primed for exploitation.
 Before you engage in any tour that visits a child center — schools, orphanages, or day cares — read up on the issue and research more at the Think!
 ChildSafe site.

 In most cases, volunteers should instead look for social enterprises to support and instead learn about the development in Cambodia before you dive into trying to help.
 If you're super keen on getting involved in development in Cambodia, but you don't have months to dedicate to volunteering, start a company like PEPY Tours, which is a social enterprise that believes "you have learn before you can help."
 While the list of social enterprises generally focus on all tourists, these multi-day tours are ideal for volunteers since your guides are super knowledgeable and can help you understand the complicated volunteering scene in the region.